Private: We’re Hiring a Program Coordinator

 Required Other Skills and Experience:

-- Ability to work on multiple projects, set priorities, and meet rigid deadlines.
+- Ability to work on multiple projects, multi-task, set priorities, work effectively under pressure, and meet rigid deadlines.

 Terms of Employment